just-the-docs/just-the-docs/peopleops/recruiting/JOB_POSTINGS.md

 Complete some research on embeddable web based widgets and components.
 Install 5 on one page using squarespace.
 Fill a usability report and spreadsheet.

+## UI Designer Posting

+`title`

+User Interface Designer

+`cta`

+If you're passionate about designing on-brand interfaces which enable users to intuitively make their way through complex functionality, you could be a great fit for our technical team!

+`responsibilities and skills`

+Make all our user interfaces look good and easy to use

+You will be responsible for:

+1. Wireframing UI's based on user research such as user stories, personas, and journey maps, as well as client business goals.
+Defining
+2. Creating high-fidelity branded mockups.
+Brand may be created by you or extended from a client's existing brand.
+3. Defining intuitive behaviours/states/patterns for all page elements, building towards consistent and easy-to-follow design systems.
+4. Adhering to WCAG accessibility guidelines as necessary for each project.
+5. Writing instructional copy/microcopy into interfaces
+6. Working closely with UX researchers to deeply understand user needs and goals, in order to implement them in the design; also, take part in user testing to understand where the UI needs to improve, and to define that for the front-end developers.
+7. Working closely with back-end developers to understand the data being pulled into each UI, and figure out how to best present it (i.e. via interactive and filterable tables, charts, dropdowns, etc).
+8. Working closely with front-end developers to understand how best to support their implementation of your designs.
+Work with them to define front-end frameworks/libraries, and understand the affordances and limitations of these.
+Conduct multiple cycles of design quality assurance on the front-end prototype to ensure it matches the mockups, and that behaviours/states/responsiveness act as intended.

+You should have a portfolio that demonstrates most if not all of:

+1. Wiring in Miro, Figma, or equivalent.
+2. UI Design in XD, Illustrator, Photoshop, Sketch or equivalent.
+3. Experience in brand development
+4. Experience working on an Agile team alongside developers and UX researchers.

+Bonus skills:
+- UX research and design
+- Front-end development

+There will be a technical test on the above skills, so it will save everyone time if you're honest about your abilities.

+`test`

+Design wireframes and a UI mockup for (something TBD), implementing and extending an existing brand, defining page navigation and page elemnt behaviours/states.
+Bonus: Suggest a CMS to use and describe how to onboard a site amdin during handoff of the project.